 Traveling to dusty destinations such as Vietnam and India or planning on doing a safari adventure in Africa?
 Prepare to tackle dirty feet with a foot scrubber like this one by Mr. Pumice.
 I cut mine in half so it takes up less space, and I get double the use out of it.
 It’s also featherlight so it doesn’t add any weight to my bag.

 I love these bars – not only do they keep my feet soft by removing dead, dry skin cells but they also help me feel cleaner overall.
 My feet love to be in sandals, so this item is a must!

 Here are a few more of my grooming essentials!

-I used to travel with a small hair towel and thought it was very beneficial.
-It’s super absorbent so it helps my hair dry quicker and minimizes my prep time.
-It’s also great for use at home, too.
+I travel with a small hair towel like this one by Turbie Twist.
+It’s super absorbent, helps hair dry quicker, and minimizes overall prep time.

-If you’re on the move and find that any of your shower accessories haven’t dried, use a dry bag like this one to prevent other items in your suitcase from getting wet.
+If you’re on the move and find that accessories like your travel loofa haven’t dried, use a wet/dry bag like this one by Travelon to prevent other items in your suitcase from getting wet.

 Take a look at this list of other luggage organizers!

 Steer clear of mold and mildew with this waterproof, reusable shower cap